354 Eleonora

-Eleonora (minor planet designation: 354 Eleonora) is a large, stony main-belt asteroid that was discovered by the French astronomer Auguste Charlois on January 17, 1893, in Nice.
+354 Eleonora is a large, stony main-belt asteroid that was discovered by the French astronomer Auguste Charlois on January 17, 1893, in Nice.

 Photometric observations of this asteroid gave a light curve with a period of 13.623 hours.
 The data was used to construct a model for the asteroid, revealing it to be a regular-shaped object, spinning about a pole with ecliptic coordinates (β, λ) = (+20°, 356°), although this is with an accuracy of only ±10°.
 The ratio of the major to minor axes lengths is roughly equal to 1.2.
 It is classified as an S-type asteroid and has an estimated size of 154.34 km.
-The spectrum of 354 Eleonora reveals the strong presence of the mineral olivine, a relatively rarity in the asteroid belt.
+The spectrum of 354 Eleonora reveals the strong presence of the mineral olivine, a relative rarity in the asteroid belt.

 During favorable oppositions, such as in 1968 and 2010, Eleonora can reach an apparent magnitude of +9.31.